APJuve21/Video-Editting-Interface/README.md

-# Video-Editting-Interface
+# Video-Editor-Interface
-Video editing dynamic display and filtering tools using frame and image manipulation
+Video editor web display with filter tools using frame and image manipulation